Fine Grain Austenitic Stainless Steels AISI 304FG & AISI 316FG Strong and formable alternatives to AISI 304 and AISI 316

 |EN 10088-2 (1.4301)||≥230||<750||≥45|

-The materials can be formed with all standard cold forming methods.
-They are not suitable for hot forming.
+The materials can be formed with all standard cold forming methods including deep-drawing, stretch-forming and bending.

 The steels have good weldability using methods like MIG/MAG, MIG-laser hybrid, laser and TIG.
 Materials are suited for autogenous welding.
-A care must be taken when welding as the strength of the material may be reduced in the heat affected zone (HAZ).
-Therefore, methods with low heat input are recommended.
-Post weld heat treatment is not recommended as the heat reduces the material strength.
+Methods with low heat input are recommended.
+Post weld heat treatment is not recommended.

 pWPS is available for MIG/MAG welding.